Overview

 Towards a smooth transition from kindergarten to primary

 A smooth interface between kindergarten and primary is vital in facilitating very young learners’ emotional and habitual preparation for their promotion to primary school.
-This course aims at empowering in-service primary schools teachers in Key Stage 1 and middle managers in curriculum tailoring to help support children of KG age in adapting to their new learning environment.
+This course aims at empowering in-service primary schools teachers at Key Stage 1 and middle managers in curriculum tailoring to help support P1 students in adapting to their new learning environment.
 Teacher participants will conduct kindergarten visits, devise age-appropriate learning content, expectation, assessments as well as teaching strategies according to the very young learners’ cognitive and developmental readiness.

-More detailed course outlines can be found in
+More detailed course outlines can be found on

 https://www.eduhk.hk/ele/programmes/professional-development-programmes